 The motor vehicle-manufacturing industry has created a considerable multiplier effect in component- and service-providers.
-The automotive leather industry has grown rapidly, with exports significantly increasing foreign-exchange earnings.
-In recent times, the province has undergone rapid industrialisation owing to its abundant water supply
+In recent times, the province has undergone rapid industrialisation owing to its abundant water supply and labour resources.
+Industries are found at Newcastle, Ladysmith, Dundee, Richards Bay, Durban, Hammarsdale, Richmond, Pietermaritzburg and Mandeni.